Welcome YOUR TURN

 ~200 lines of Swift: window snapping + a hi-res display mode.

-THE FLOOR IS YOURS · ~1 HR
+THE FLOOR IS YOURS · REST OF OUR TIME

 Open discussion

-Take it any direction — investing, building, agents, the journey.
+Take it any direction: investing, building, agents, the journey.
 Ask the one you actually came with.

 Slack: in your mentor channel